cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 #### Why

-- public commons provide lots of utility (lookup companies by market capitalization)
+- public commons provide lots of utility (lookup companies by market capitalization, and they capture but a small fraction)
 - control by companies is suboptimal - rent extraction, natural monopolies, deplatforming, just not as efficient as open standards, leads to optimization for mean instead of diversity
+- want to incentivize creation by allowing the capture of some future value, only way to incentivize creation r.n. is to own the platform

 #### Comparative Advantage